Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 Following oral administration of Trileptal tablets, oxcarbazepine is completely absorbed and extensively metabolized to its pharmacologically active 10-monohydroxy metabolite (MHD).
 In a mass balance study in people, only 2% of total radioactivity in plasma was due to unchanged oxcarbazepine, with approximately 70% present as MHD, and the remainder attributable to minor metabolites.

-The half-life of the parent is about two hours, while the half-life of MHD is about nine hours, so that MHD is responsible for most antiepileptic activity.
+The half-life of the parent is about 2 hours, while the half-life of MHD is about 9 hours, so that MHD is responsible for most antiepileptic activity.

 Based on MHD concentrations, Trileptal tablets and suspension were shown to have similar bioavailability.

-Steady-state plasma concentrations of MHD are reached within 2-3 days in patients when Trileptal is given twice a day.
+Steady-state plasma concentrations of MHD are reached within 2 to 3 days in patients when Trileptal is given twice a day.
 At steady state the pharmacokinetics of MHD are linear and show dose proportionality over the dose range of 300 to 2400 mg/day.